 Gross Cash Receipts.
 All cash collections received by the Project from all sources, with the exception of documented contributions, donations and grant proceeds.

 Land Use Restriction.
-An agreement by the Developer (and, as required by DHCD, by the owner of the site on which the Project is located, if other than the Developer), running with the land for the benefit of DHCD, EOHHS and MRC, and restricting the Project to use as Community-based Housing, or if funded under the CBH 3 Legislation, as Community-based Housing or Supportive Housing, for PCEs, with the CBH Units reserved for PCEs who are Low-income Persons or Families.
+An agreement by the Developer (and, as required by DHCD, by the owner of the site on which the Project is located, if other than the Developer), running with the land for the benefit of DHCD, EOHHS and MRC, and restricting the Project to use as Community-based Housing, or if funded under the CBH 3 Legislation or CBH 4 Legislation, as Community-based Housing or Supportive Housing, for PCEs, with the CBH Units reserved for PCEs who are Low-income Persons or Families.
 Such agreement, as further described in 760 CMR 60.03(4) and 760 CMR 60.04(2)(f), shall include such terms and conditions as are imposed under the CBH Legislation and/or CBH Guidelines or are otherwise required by DHCD.
 The Land Use Restriction shall be recorded and/or registered in the Registry of Deeds and/or Registry District of the Land Court where the Project is located.

 Low-income Person or Family.
 A single person or family whose adjusted income is less than or equal to 80% of the median gross income for the area in which the Project is located, adjusted for family size and region, as determined by the United States Department of Housing and Urban Development, or any successor department or agency thereto, pursuant to Section 8 of the United States Housing Act of 1937.